leethomason/OpenSaber/readme.md

 7.  **Power port**.
 Typically 2.1 mm.
 If plugged into a Li-Ion charger, charges the battery (and disconnects the microcontroller).
 If a kill key is inserted, turns off the saber.
 8.  **SD Card**.
-Gecko uses a simple SD card breakout board.
+A simple SD card breakout board or integrated card.
 This is where the sound fonts are stored.
 Note that the saber code WILL NOT work without sound fonts stored and named properly on the MicroSD card.
 9. **Accelerometer**.
-Gecko uses an "Adafruit LIS3DH Triple-Axis Accelerometer" but the new designs all use the accelerometer on the Prop shield.
+Either discrete or on the prop shield.
+In my experience, the LIS3DH is very reliable if you have a choice.
 10. 3.7v Li-Ion **battery**.
 TCSS and Adafruit both sell good, small, long lasting batteries.
 Need something rated 2000mAh or better.
 Amazon as well carries protected Li-Ion batteries.
 (The Panasonic NCR18650B 18650 has